Where Are Banana Republic Clothes Made?

 Verdict: Is Banana Republic Made in the USA?

 No, most Banana Republic clothing is not made in the USA.
-Banana Republic products are made all over the world, some in the US, but most items are imported.
+Banana Republic products are manufactured worldwide, with some items produced in the US, while most are imported.

 After a quick scroll on the Banana Republic website, it was clear that we wouldn’t be able to find any helpful information on manufacturing.
 They don’t even have an About page.
 Clearly, this company is too busy riding on its own success to make a meaningful impact or connect with its customers in a non-financially driven way.

-Anyways, to get to our question at hand, we connected with their customer service chat service.
+Anyway, to get to our question at hand, we connected with their customer service chat.
 The assistant helping us took a bit of time to find the answer.
 Finally, they responded with this:

-This is such a common answer to get from big companies.
+This is a common response from big companies.
 It’s a tactic to shift focus from the actual answer.
 They want to corner you into showing interest in buying something before they reveal any information.
 The thing is, many of us want to know this basic detail before we’d even be interested in scrolling through a website.

 Our chat with customer service continues:

-Dejavu?
+Deja vu?
 Same here.
-In the end, the customer service agent ended up suggesting visiting a shop in person to look at tags.
+In the end, the customer service agent ended up suggesting visiting a shop in person to look at the tags.
 It really shouldn’t take much effort for a customer to know the simple answer: “Where are your items made?”
 Honestly, it’s elementary.

 But for the sake of this investigation, let’s turn to the tags.
 Here are a few Banana Republic product labels: